polterguy/polterguy.github.io/index.md

 ## Custom AI chatbots

-You can also use Magic to create your own custom ChatGPT chatbot, for then to embed it into your website.
+You can also use Magic to create your own custom AI chatbot, for then to embed it into your website.
 The Chatbot Wizard component in Magic will ask you for your OpenAI API key, your Google reCAPTCHA settings, for then to scrape your website generating a VSS database in the process.
 The end result allows your users to ask questions related to your website, and have the chatbot answer